 - Courtroom Episode: Where much of the plot takes place.

-- Description Cut: The defense says that Donald took the situation with grace and restraint.
+- Description Cut: The defense says that "with magnificent restraint, [Donald] voiced a timid protest."
 Cut to Donald throwing one of his trademark temper tantrums.

 - End of an Era: This was to be the last Disney cartoon directed by Jack King.
 Since 1944, he shared directorship of the cartoons with former storyman Jack Hannah.
 After this cartoon, almost all Donald cartoons from here on out would be directed by Hannah.

 - Foreshadowing: Little does Donald know that as he is taken to his table in the restaurant, he is already in hot water as it has a five-dollar cover charge.

 - French Jerk: Pierre, the maître d'hôtel, who overcharges Donald for his own picnic food in the restaurant, then takes him to court for not being able to pay.

 - Haute Cuisine Is Weird: The waiter charges Donald $15note for just a tiny drop of the restaurant's café noir.